Make It Last Forever (album): Recording

 As Sweat and Riley began to work together, the music to "I Want Her" and "Make It Last Forever" had been made prior to them meeting each other.
 Riley described the recording process as organic, as he had no plans to do R&B music.
 As the two worked on the melodies and arrangements, Riley contributed the primary background vocals to "I Want Her".
 Riley also asked Sweat to sing in a nasal tone to have a distinctive sound for him.
 Sweat objected to that decision and walked out of the room before recording the song.
 Although Sweat refused to record the song with the nasal voice, Riley convinced him that it would work for him, which made Sweat come around to recording the song.

 "Something Just Ain't Right" was worked on at Riley's house and was inspired by something going on in Sweat's life with his then-girlfriend.
 According to Riley, the songs "Make It Last Forever" and "How Deep Is Your Love" were recorded with Sweat singing the lyrics off the top of his head.
 Musicians such as Fred McFarlane and GQ member Emmanuel Rahiem LeBlanc also contributed in various forms.
 However, on "Right and a Wrong Way", Riley had to perform a saxophone solo on the keyboard because he wasn't able to find someone who could play the saxophone.

 Riley described Sweat as an "over-perfectionist" who would record the songs "again and again until he gets it the way he likes it".
 It took six months to record Make It Last Forever, to which they recorded 16 or 17 songs, but only eight of them made the final track listing.
 One of the songs that didn't make the album was "Just Got Paid".
 Sweat passed on it, which Riley later gave to Johnny Kemp for his 1988 album Secrets of Flying.

 Critical reception

 J.D.
 Considine of Musician stated in a review upon the album's release, "Though Keith Sweat is B-Boy enough to relish the cheap-drum-machine clatter of the classic hip-hop groove, he's also sufficiently soulful to keep that from crowding his vocal style".
 Robert Christgau of The Village Voice gave Make It Last Forever a "B".
 Christgau commented that "the beats prove Teddy Riley New York's answer to Jam & Lewis" and stated, "For credentials the next big love man proffers beats on the slow ones and lyrics whose seduction strategy is never to offend".
-In a retrospective review, Allmusic editor Andrew Hamilton gave it five out of five stars and viewed it as Sweat's best album.
+In a retrospective review, AllMusic editor Andrew Hamilton viewed it as Sweat's best album.
 He complimented his "pleading, whining tenor" and wrote that it "adroitly draws you into every song, demanding an emotional commitment".